-The San Diego Municipal Utility District (SDMUD), the Duval County Conservation and Reclamation District (DCCRD), and the Freer Water Control & Improvement District's (FWCID) vulnerability to windstorms is expected to be similar to those of the County and participating cities.
+The Duval County Conservation and Reclamation District (DCCRD), the Freer Water Control & Improvement District (FWCID), and the San Diego Municipal Utility District's (SDMUD) vulnerability to windstorms is expected to be similar to those of the County and participating cities.
 Therefore, a windstorm affecting all of the jurisdictions is likely, meaning that an event is probable within the next three years.